The Most Delicious Thing We Eat On Christmas Morning, According to 11 Parents

 Whatever you and your crew feast on Christmas morning, if you celebrate, you know that awe-mazing feeling, too, and you probably have rituals and recipes that mean everything.
 Sometimes, though, it’s fun to add to your menu and hear how other families blend and reinvent traditions.
 For inspiration, here’s a peek into the Christmas morning menus of 11 families.
 Cheers … and remember, coffee before gifts!

-A cute/funny thing about our french toast: I was raised Jewish but we always celebrated both Hanukkah and Christmas (albeit in a very secular manner).
+A cute/funny thing about our French toast: I was raised Jewish but we always celebrated both Hanukkah and Christmas (albeit in a very secular manner).
 My husband was raised Catholic; he was even an altar boy!
 Before we got married, we started going to a Unitarian Universalist church, which is now our shared faith and the one in which we are raising our daughter.
 That’s all to say I jokingly call my recipe ‘UU French Toast.’
-I think it fits nicely with our family.” —Leah Cardullo, teacher and mom of Alaina, 6 ¾, North Attleboro, MA
+I think it fits nicely with our family.” —Leah Cardullo, North Attleboro, MA.

 A welcoming Vietnamese spread

 “Holidays have always been special for my family, even though as Vietnamese immigrants we were fairly new to American Christmases.
 Our family celebrations really took off in college, when I came home for the holidays, and we were all under one roof at my grandparents’ house.
 We sat around in pajamas and listened to Paris by Night while nibbling on hunks of baguette piled alongside cold cuts and pickled veggies.
 Sometimes there were candied nuts in bowls.
 Always, sliced fruit.
 It was casual and loving and intimate — all the marks of a successful holiday to me.